A man burned a cross in a hate crime. He's now being sentenced to 3.5 years in prison

 Cox's action of burning the cross, federal prosecutors say, falls under the Civil Rights Act of 1968 (sections of which are called the Fair Housing Act) — which prohibits discrimination against a person's housing rights based on the individual's race, religion, national origin, sex or family status.

-Cox's 42-month prison sentence will be accompanied by three years of supervised release, according to the Justice Department.
+Cox's 3.5-year prison sentence will be accompanied by three years of supervised release, according to the Justice Department.
 In addition, he was also ordered to pay $7,810 in restitution for his actions.

 The act of cross-burning has racist origins